 VISIT OUR BUNGALOW

-Visit the Laguna Beach Historical Society at the bungalow where volunteer docents* will be happy to show you the memorabilia on display.
+Visit the Laguna Beach Historical Society at our historic cottage and museum.
+Friendly volunteer docents* will be happy to show you the memorabilia on display.

-The Murphys were the first residents of the home.
-The bungalow is listed in the City of Laguna Beach Historic Register where it is described as "a builder's bungalow with a box plan, multi-gabled roof, and clapboard siding.
+The bungalow is listed in the City of Laguna Beach Historic Register.
+It is described as "a builder's bungalow with a box plan, multi-gabled roof, and clapboard siding.
 Wide wood posts support the porch gable.
 The main door has side light windows and French doors that open onto the bedroom."

-Laguna Beach has a colorful and interesting history that we would like to share with you!
+Laguna Beach has a colorful and interesting history that we would love to share with you!

 Photo of the Murphy Smith Bungalow